 ITIL Service Operation describes best practice for managing services in supported environments.
-It includes guidance on achieving effectivenessand efficiency in the delivery and support of services to ensure value for the customer, the users and the service provider.
+It includes guidance on achieving effectiveness and efficiency in the delivery and support of services to ensure value for the customer, the users, and the service provider.
 Strategic objectives are ultimately realized through service operation, therefore making it a critical capability.
-ITIL Service Operation provides guidance on how to maintain stability in service operation, allowing for changes in design, scale, scope and service levels.
+ITIL Service Operation provides guidance on how to maintain stability in a service operation, allowing for changes in design, scale, scope and service levels.

 ITIL Continual Service Improvement provides guidance on creating and maintaining value for customers through better strategy, design, transition and operation of services.